-- 1. As the District's second most significant conurbation, Cam and Dursley will continue to be a focus for the District's strategic growth, subject to recognising its environmental limits, principally via planned expansion north of Cam, which will include more than 1,000 new homes on strategic sites - Strategic site Continuing t growth at Life area will be Development - 2.
-Continuing the trend established through previous planned strategic growth at Littlecombe and to the northeast of Cam, the Cam and Dursley area will be boosted as a major employment focus for the District. - Development will provide an opportunity for higher technology and light industrial businesses to locate here - 3.
+- As the District's second most significant conurbation, Cam and Dursley will continue to be a focus for the District's strategic growth, subject to recognising its environmental limits, principally via planned expansion north of Cam, which will include more than 1,000 new homes on strategic sites - 2.
+Continuing the trend established through previous planned strategic growth at Littlecombe and to the northeast of Cam, the Cam and Dursley area will be boosted as a major employment focus for the District.
+Development will provide an opportunity for higher technology and light industrial businesses to locate here - 3.
 Dursley town centre will also be a focus for employment, economic growth and regeneration aiming to upgrade its retail offer, enhance its public realm and built environment, and boost its role as the second commercial centre of the district (a focal point for services and facilities in the south); meanwhile, appropriate development will be supported to boost Cam's role as a District Centre, providing retail, services and facilities for its growing communities - 5.
 Appropriate development will be supported to sustain Coaley and Uley in their roles as Tier 3b Settlements with Local Facilities; as Tier 4 settlements, Stinchcombe and Nympsfield will see very limited levels of development, to address specific local housing, employment or community infrastructure needs, including those identified by communities through their Neighbourhood Plans

 - 6. Enhance the existing good transport links and movement corridors.
 Support improved sustainable transport links to Cam & Dursley station and to Cam local centre.
 Allow greater permeability through any new development for walkers and cyclists.
-Development will contribute to securing completion of the Cam to Dursley cycle route, and by contributing to new links to Slimbridge to the north and Uley to the south - Maintain the geographical and functional distinctness of Cam and Dursley, avoiding physical coalescence through development/new built form - Conserve and enhance the area's heritage assets and secure high quality, distinctive design, in keeping with local identity and character with particular emphasis on the conservation areas at the heart of Dursley (town centre and Woodmancote), Nympsfield, Stinchcombe and Uley - 9.
-Conserve and enhance high quality natural landscape, including the AONB and its setting.
+Development will contribute to securing completion of the Cam to Dursley cycle route, and by contributing to new links to Slimbridge to the north and Uley to the south - 7.
+Maintain the geographical and functional distinctness of Cam and Dursley, avoiding physical coalescence through development/new built form - Conserve and enhance the area's heritage assets and secure high quality, distinctive design, in keeping with local identity and character with particular emphasis on the conservation areas at the heart of Dursley (town centre and Woodmancote), Nympsfield, Stinchcombe and Uley - Conserve and enhance high quality natural landscape, including the AONB and its setting.
 There will be no strategic growth within the AONB, where any minor development must meet specific local needs. - 10.
 Support low-impact development which will boost the rural economy: including farm diversification and uses that will bolster tourism, leisure and accessibility to the countryside for visitors and residents

-Making Places | Shaping the future of Cam and Dursley ...
-How are we going to get there?
-Key to maps -Page layout needs work The following pages contain settlement summaries for each of the defined settlements in the parish around Cam and Dursley (Core Policy CP3).
+The following pages contain settlement summaries for each of the defined settlements in the parish around Cam and Dursley (Core Policy CP3).

 The summaries and accompanying maps identify key constraints and designations in and around each settlement, and show the location, scale and extent of any site allocations (Core Policy CP2).

-Settlement development limit (settlement boundary) Site allocations Committed Development (including site allocations in the 2015 Local Plan and sites already with planning permission)
+Committed Development (including site allocations in the 2015 Local Plan and sites already with planning permission)